himsen/muckle/README.md

+# Code for research - NOT for production!

 # Muckle

 Muckle derives from the traditional English phrase "Many a mickle makes a muckle": many small things can add up to make a big thing.